Wedding Officiant Frequently Asked Questions

 What happens after we pay our initial retainer?

-If at any point you need more material, we will gladly provide it and, of course, we’re always available to respond to your specific questions or concerns!
+If at any point you need more material, we will gladly provide it and, of course, we’re always available to respond to your questions or concerns!
 Most couples have told us that creating their ceremony was the most fun…and least stressful…part of their wedding planning!

 What is included in the fee?